polpo/scsi-activity-led/README.md

 - TERMPWR: pin 26 - provides power to the adapter.
 Connect to TPWR on the adapter.
 - GND: there are lots of ground pins.
 Just pick one, like pin 28 which is right next to TERMPWR.
 Connect to GND on the adapter.
-- /BSY: this signal is low when the SCSI bus is in use, and high when the bus is free.
+- /BSY: pin 36 - this signal is low when the SCSI bus is in use, and high when the bus is free.
 Connect to BSY on the adapter.

 <img alt="connecting to the SCSI port" src="images/connect1.jpg">